 There are a lot of questions surrounding corporate housing and whether it might be a suitable alternative for short-term housing.
 To answer these questions, there are several things to consider that are unique to your situation.
 But first, let's look at what corporate housing is and how to find it.

-Corporate housing refers to any type of housing that offers fully furnished units for longer-term stays.
-Its name derives from the fact that corporate housing is often used primarily by companies to house employees for longer periods of time in order to save the cost of hotel bills.
+Corporate housing refers to any type of housing that offers fully furnished units for long-term stays.
+Its name comes from the fact that corporate housing is used mostly by companies who don't want to pay for long-stay hotel rooms for any traveling employees.

 While corporate housing began as a housing option for company employees, the service has grown to include vacationers, students and people requiring short-term housing when moving.
 While the fees can be higher than one might first expect, the units are usually well-stocked with everything you need for a comfortable stay.
 Often they include parking, cleaning service and are centrally located to make commuting easier.

 When to Use It

 If you have time to find short-term housing, for instance, if you know your new home won't be ready for you to move into or you need to find a place to live and require short term housing to do that, then we suggest looking into other options, including vacation rental such as Airbnb or VRBO.
 Pricing and comfort are key.
 Do your homework and find a place that meets your moving budget needs.

 If you're moving off-season in winter, it may be easier to find vacation rental deals than to use corporate housing.
 So, compare your options or call up the short-term housing company and ask if you meet corporate housing requirements.
 They may give you a deal considering its off-season or because you're staying longer than usual.